-6.2.
-Lack of privacy
+6.3.
+Lack of privacy and Cultural obstacles

 Many websites do not have high encryption for secure online transaction or to protect online identity.
 Some websites illegally collect statistics on consumers without their permission.
 Lack of privacy discourages people to use internet for conducting commercial transactions.
+E-commerce attracts customers from all over the world.
+Habits and culture of the people differ from nation to nation.
+They also pose linguistic problems.
+Thus, differences in culture create obstacles to both the business and the consumers

-6.3.
-Tax issue
+6.4.
+Tax and Legal issue